-Linux came into the big picture in the early 1980s, when many developers started using in their projects and gave birth to various distros or distributions.
+Linux came into the big picture in the early 1980s, when many developers started using it in their projects and gave birth to various distros or distributions.
 Soon it became the heart and soul of the Unix-like operating systems.

 Image Courtesy: Deepin.org